AlbertaSat/ex2_ground_station_website/INSTALL.md

 flask run
 ```

-This command works because we set the environment variables earlier to enter the app at `groundstation/__init__.py`
+This command works because we set the environment variables earlier to enter the app at `groundstation/__init__.py`.
+Read on to the Usage section to see what else you can do.

-**8. Running with CSP**

-First, run the app with `flask run` as normal.
-Also run the [ex2_command_handling_demo repo](https://github.com/AlbertaSat/ex2_command_handling_demo) with docker at the same time.
-It will start a zmqproxy server.
-Then also run `LD_LIBRARY_PATH=./libcsp/build source ./automate.sh`, which will run whatever commands are inside `automation.txt`.
-The command first has to be specified in `manage.py`.
-All of these should be running simultaneously.
-Not yet compatible with docker.

 ---

-## Cheatsheet
+## Usage

-**Activate virtual environment (every terminal window):** `source venv/bin/activate`
-Flask won't work if the venv is not activated.
-You'll know it's active when there is a `(venv)` at the start of your command prompt.

-**Set environment variables (every terminal window)** `source ./env.sh`
-You will get strange errors if the environment variables are not set.
-They specify Flask's configuration file and entry point.

-**To install pip libraries, set Flask environment variables, recreate & seed the database, and rebuild frontend:** `source ./update.sh`
-Try doing things manually, step by step, if you run into problems.
+This should be the same regardless of which method of installation you're using.

+* `source ./env.sh` - Set the Flask environment variables (tells the app which config settings to use and where the entrypoint is).

-**To recreate the database:** `python3 manage.py recreate_db`
+* `python3 manage.py recreate_db` - erase the database.

-**To seed the database with example data:** `python3 manage.py seed_db`
+* `python3 manage.py seed_db` - seed the database with data.
-Both `recreate_db` and `seed_db` are functions inside `manage.py`; look at them and change them as you see fit (particularly `seed_db`) to initialize the database with different data.

-**To rebuild the React frontend code with npm:** `cd groundstation/static && npm run build`
+* `cd groundstation/static && npm run build` - rebuild the React JS frontend.
-The code that makes the app look good is written in Javascript, and can be found in `groundstation/static`.

-**To start the app in development mode:** `flask run` or `python3 run.py`, then open it in your browser (typically http://127.0.0.1:5000/)

-**To run all of the unit tests for the app:** `python3 manage.py test`
+* `source ./run_comm.sh` - start the comm module.
+This will enable the app to send data to whatever socket is specified in `comm.py`, probably [ex2_command_handling_demo repo](https://github.com/AlbertaSat/ex2_command_handling_demo), in which case, run that at the same time as well.

+* `source ./automate.sh` - run the automation module.
+It will execute whatever commands are inside `automation.txt`.
+(Note: the command first has to be specified in `manage.py`, which the app refers to as "telecommands").

+* `flask run` - run the app.

+* `python3 manage.py test` - run the unit tests.

-**To run the front end GUI tests with Selenium:** `python3 manage.py test frontend_test` NOTE: you will need the `geckodriver` in order to do this.
+* `python3 manage.py test frontend_test` - run the GUI frontend tests with Selenium.
+NOTE: you will need the `geckodriver` in order to do this.
 Get it [here](https://github.com/mozilla/geckodriver/releases).

 ---

-## Extending The Comm Module
+# Extending The Comm Module

 The comm module is the main point of interaction between the groundstation application and the satellite.
 It acts a client to both, and interprets commands sent from the operator to the satellite, and also interprets telemetry sent from the satellite.
 To extend the comm module, there are 4 files of interest in the root directory of the project: